apparata/Markin/README.md

 The library is small, supports Swift Package Manager, and does not have any third party dependencies.

+The parser generates a tree of elements.
+The tree is `Codable` compliant.

+The tree can also be transformed back to Markin format.
+This means that Markin documents can parsed, manipulated programmatically by modifying or adding the element tree, and finally written back to file.

 ## License

 Markin is available under the MIT License.
 See the LICENSE file in the repository for details.